- Introduction

 -

-On the Add Permissions page, select the policy that you created in Step 2 above, and at the bottom of the page, click Next.
+On the Add Permissions page, search and select the policy that you created in Step 2 above, and at the bottom of the page, click Next.

 -